Frequently Asked Questions

 What type of warranty comes with the building?

 We stand behind our products, and offer limited warranty coverage varying in scope on our different products.
 Garden Series storage buildings come with a 5-Year Limited Warranty that covers material defects and workmanship.
 Premier Series storage buildings and garages come with a 7-Year Limited Warranty that covers material defects and workmanship.
 Premier PRO Series storage buildings include a 10-Year Limited Warranty on materials and workmanship.
-Specialty items (garage cabinets and flooring), and a select few other structures (cabin shells, playhouses, and chicken coops) are covered by a 1-Year Limited Warranty that covers material defects and workmanship.
-If you purchase a display building from us, it will be covered by a warranty specific to that product series (i.e. Garden Series, Premier Series or Premier PRO Series), but this warranty will only cover workmanship and materials with regard to roofing and siding only.
+Custom structures (commercial buildings, cabin shells, playhouses, dog houses) are covered by a 1-Year Limited Warranty that covers material defects and workmanship.
+If you purchase a building from us that has used as a display, it will be covered by a warranty specific to that product series (i.e. Garden Series, Premier Series or Premier PRO Series), but this warranty will only cover workmanship and materials with regard to roofing and siding only.
 Some materials, such as siding and shingles have their own manufacturer’s warranty that may exceed our Tuff Shed warranty.